devhawala/dodo/readme.md

 ### Functionality

-The Dodo system implements parts of the Xerox Network Services protocol stack in Java, providing the functionality to build things like XNS file or print services.
+The Dodo system implements large parts of the Xerox Network Services protocol stack in Java, providing the functionality to build higher-level things like XNS file or print services.

 In the XNS levels terminology, the Dodo system supports resp. implements the following protocols: